- Note 1

 - Note 28

-Yang, supra, footnote 19, the claimant feared persecution by the authorities in China due to her adherence to Falun Gong beliefs and practices.
+Yang, supra, note 21, the claimant feared persecution by the authorities in China due to her adherence to Falun Gong beliefs and practices.
 The Court was of the view that Falun Gong would fall under the second category of “social group” in Ward, as members voluntarily associate themselves for reasons so fundamental to their human dignity that they should not be forced to forsake the association.
 On the other hand, in

 Manrique Galvan, Edgar Jacob v.
 M.C.I.
 (F.C.T.D., no. IMM-304-99), Lemieux, April 7, 2000, the claimant alleged to belong to a particular social group, an organization of taxi drivers, whose goal was to protect its members against criminals.
 The Refugee Division found that the organization did not qualify as a particular social group.
 After conducting an exhaustive review of the case law on the subject [including